willowweevil/PIGAS/READ_ME_PLEASE.md

 1. Install World of Warcraft to the second PC or virtual machine.
 In this case, you could use the VirtualBox to install Windows or Ubuntu (only with Xorg window manager) operating systems.
    - If you are using `Ubuntu` install `xdotool` via `sudo apt install xdotool`.
    - If you are using `Windows` on `MacOS` via `Parallels` please, be sure to set `Scaled` resolution mode in `Configure-Hardware-Graphics` menu and set correct resolution in `Windows` (e.g., `1920x1200`).
-2. Rename `tmp.config.yaml` to `config.yaml`; `tmp.context.txt` to `context.txt`.
+2. Rename `tmp.config.yaml` to `config.yaml`; `tmp.context.txt` to `context.txt`; `tmp.open-ai.yaml` to `open-ai.yaml`.
 3. Fill all fields in `config.yaml` (check `data\example\config.yaml` for an example)
-4. Run `pigas.exe` to begin program initialization.
-It will copy `configs and addon to game directory.
+4. Run `pigas.exe` to start program initialization.
+It will copy configs and addon to the game directory.
-5. Set initial skills and rotation in `data\class\GAME_EXPANSION\COMPANION_CLASS` (see below for the part __How to set skills/rotations__).
+5. Set initial skills and rotation in `data\class\GAME_EXPANSION\COMPANION_CLASS` (check the part __How to set skills/rotations__).
 6. Enter the game as your companion.
 7. Send a party invite from your player to your companion.
 8. Run `pigas.exe`

 ### How to set skills/rotations
-In `data\class\GAME_EXPANSION\COMPANION_CLASS` you will find some ready to use examples of spellbook and rotations.
-In `data\example\spells_fnd_rotations` are examples.
+In `data\example\spells_and_rotations` you could fine some examples.
 To use your companion spells, you should:
+1. Go to `data\class\GAME_EXPANSION\COMPANION_CLASS`.
-1. Add the necessary and known by you companion spells in `spellbook.yaml`.
+2. Add the necessary and known by you companion spells in `spellbook.yaml`.
 Spell should be placed on the action bar in the game.
 In `spellbook.yaml` you should fill the button on spell in keyboard, spell name, cast time, cooldown (for time spells it should be their action time) and action bar number.
-2. Fill the rotations in `rotations.yaml`.
+3. Fill the rotations in `rotations.yaml`.
 For combat rotation, you could add support spells (like Power Word: Shield) and target for them ('Player' or 'Player Pet').
 'Attack Target Is Target Of' field means the target to attack (e.g., player's target).
-3. For this version of PIGAS, buffing spells will be used at the start.
+4. For this version of PIGAS, buffing spells will be used at the start.

 ### How to play
 Companion get commands from your player (player and companion should be in one party).